diegargon/ProjectBaseV2/README.md

 Lastest relevant add/changes
 ================================
+* add load on scroll to Newsupload images and reload button
 * add save news as drafts
 * rewrite top menu design/logic
 * Add to editor internal links tag and a bd links database